victorcastro/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 ## Note on Sinch.framework File Size vs. Linked Size

 The _Sinch.framework_ file includes a FAT-binary containing the architectures _armv7_, _arm64_, _x86_64_.
-When linking an application target against the _Sinch.framework_ targeting an iOS device, it will add a approximately 6Mb per _arm_ slice.
+When linking an application target against the _Sinch.framework_ targeting an iOS device, it will add a approximately 9.5MB for _arm64_ and approximately 8MB for _armv7_.

-**Example**: Assuming linking _armv7_ and _arm64_ into the final application, it would add approximately 12Mb to the application.
+**Example**: Assuming linking _armv7_ and _arm64_ into the final application, it would add approximately 17.5MB to the application.

 ## Restrictions on User IDs